Investing activities section of statement of cash flows

 *10,000 – 4,000

-The sale of plant and purchase of land are investing activities.
-The cash flows resulting from these activities must be shown in investing activities section.
-Their presentation is given below:
+The sale of plant and the purchase of land are both investing activities.
+The cash flows resulting from these activities must be shown in the investing activities section of the statement of cash flows as follows:

-Sale and purchase of investments:
+Sale and purchase of investments

-According to US generally accepted accounting principles (GAAP), cash received for interest and dividend is classified as ‘cash flows from operating activities’ whereas international financial reporting standards (IFRS) allow the treatment of interest and dividend income received in cash as operating or investing cash inflow.
-The IFRS, however, requires such cash flows be reported on consistent basis from period to period.
+According to generally accepted accounting principles (GAAPs), cash received for interest and dividends is classified as “cash flows from operating activities”, whereas international financial reporting standards (IFRSs) allow their treatment as operating or investing cash inflows.
+IFRSs, however, require such cash flows to be reported on a consistent basis from period to period.

-Cash flows from making and collecting loans:
+Cash flows from making and collecting loans

-Purchase and sale of intangible assets:
+Purchase and sale of intangible assets

 Amortization of intangible assets: